✅ In 2007, after WHO made an announcement in Istanbul, it is almost impossible to obtain information on oversea transplants around the world.

 ✅ In now days and age everyone is connected through the Internet and some may say they can find information online.
 If so, please try it!
 You probably cannot find reliable information though these means!
 It is information requires more in-depth research.

 ✅ We are a medical support company for profits, so of course we charge for providing our support.

 ✅ In addition, 99.9% of the time there is a huge risk even if you have some information.
-Strangers, unfamiliar companies and organizations… It is almost impossible to avoid such a risk beforehand.
+Strangers, unfamiliar companies and organizations… It is almost impossible to avoid such a risk unexpected.

 ✅ In fact, we have been deceived many times since we started business 15 years ago.
 That’s why we understand patients’ concern very well.

 ✅ If we consider whether or not there is any risk involved for those of us who provide support, we find similar risks.
 For instance, when you shop at a supermarket, you bring goods to the cashier and pay them with cash or by a credit card.

 ✅ However, long-distance transactions may involve various forms such as credit, deposit, and deferred payment.

 ✅ Even so, there is no country where they will provide surgeries without guaranteeing payments.